Hantangang Dam: Design

 The Hantangang Dam will be a 83.5 m and 690 m long gravity dam constructed of roller-compacted concrete.
 It has four spillways; a service, emergency, lower sediment discharge and eco-corridor.
 All four together will have a maximum discharge of 1950 m3/s.
 The water storage capacity for the reservoir is 270000000 m3.

+In popular culture

+In episode 2 of Military Prosecutor Doberman, the Hantangang Dam can be seen in the background during a scene taking place on a bridge over the Hantan River.